GL_Discover Hub_Bonds_1920x1280_GrowthGreen_03

 This means bondholders are creditors to the issuer and have a higher claim on assets than shareholders in the event of liquidation.

-For example, if you purchase a government bond with a face value of USD 1,000, a 5% coupon rate, and a maturity of 10 years, you'll receive USD 50 annually (or USD 25 semi-annually) for 10 years, and then the USD 1,000 face value will be returned to you at maturity.
+For example, if you purchase a government bond with a face value of USD 1,000, a 5% coupon rate, and a maturity of 10 years, the bond is scheduled to pay USD 50 annually, or USD 25 semi-annually, and return the USD 1,000 face value at maturity, assuming the issuer meets its obligations and before any taxes, fees or currency effects.

 Types of bonds